ooiai/wxkefu-rs/README.md

 More examples:
 See the examples/ directory for all runnable samples.

+## Callback Setup

+Configure your callback service with three items: URL, Token, and EncodingAESKey.

+- URL: Your public callback endpoint (e.g., https://your.domain/callback).
+It must be reachable by WeChat Kf.
+- Token: Alphanumeric (letters/digits), length up to 32.
+Used for SHA1 signature verification.
+Only you and WeChat Kf know it; it never appears in transit.
+- EncodingAESKey: 43-character letters/digits only.
+Append a single '=' and Base64-decode to 32 bytes.
+Used to derive the AES-256 key (IV = first 16 bytes) for decrypting callback payloads.

+Generate Token and EncodingAESKey

+- Use the provided key generator example to produce values locally:
+  - Run: cargo run --example keygen_example
+  - TOKEN: random alphanumeric, default 32 chars
+  - ENCODING_AES_KEY: 43 chars, letters/digits only; verify by appending '=' and Base64-decoding to 32 bytes

+Set environment variables for the callback server (examples/callback_server.rs)

+- WXKF_TOKEN: TOKEN from the key generator
+- WXKF_ENCODING_AES_KEY: 43-char ENCODING_AES_KEY from the key generator
+- WXKF_CORP_ID (or WXKF_RECEIVER_ID): Optional but recommended; typically your corpid (ww...) to validate the decrypted receiver id tail
+- PORT: Optional, defaults to 3000

+URL verification (GET /callback)

+- WeCom/Kf sends msg_signature, timestamp, nonce, echostr (encrypted echo; Base64).
+- The server verifies signature with Token and decrypts echostr using EncodingAESKey, and returns the plaintext echo.
+- Important: echostr is provided by WeChat.
+Do not use your EncodingAESKey as echostr.
+If you see invalid base64 errors, ensure echostr is intact and not modified by proxies (e.g., plus signs must not become spaces).

+Message/event delivery (POST /callback)

+- Body contains Encrypt (XML or JSON wrapper).
+Query includes msg_signature, timestamp, nonce.
+- Steps:
+  1. Extract Encrypt
+  2. Verify signature with Token, timestamp, nonce, Encrypt
+  3. Decrypt using EncodingAESKey
+  4. Process the decrypted payload (for Kf, this is typically JSON)
+- For the kf_msg_or_event event, the decrypted JSON includes a short-lived token to call the kf/sync_msg API and an open_kfid that has new messages.

+Library notes

+- The callback helper normalizes Base64 to tolerate URL-safe alphabets and missing padding during decryption.
+- Helper functions:
+  - verify_and_decrypt_echostr(...) for GET verification
+  - handle_callback_raw(...) or verify_and_decrypt_post_body(...) for POST decryption
+- After decrypting kf_msg_or_event, call sync_msg with the short-lived token and paginate using next_cursor while has_more is true.

 ## Best Practices

 - Cache access_token (typical 7200s).
 Implement auto-refresh and handle early invalidation (errcode 40014/40001).